-This Plan is based on the study area examined in the Ballina Shire Koala Habitat Study (Phillips et al, 2013), but its focus is the three Koala Management Precincts which identified the main areas of koala activity.
-The land to which the Comprehensive Koala Plan of Management for Ballina Shire applies is identified as the koala planning area as shown in Figure 2.
-Further and more detailed information about the koala planning area and the associated koala management precincts is found in Section 3.6.
+The land to which this Plan applies is identified as the koala planning area as shown in Figure 3.
+Further and more detailed information about the koala planning area and the associated koala management precincts is found in Chapter 3.